-The key to modeling this sort of bath is a crucial property of our Hamiltonian Eq.~(\ref{eq:H_QP-1}).
-Any perturbative expansion (like a self-energy calculation) for each of the environments will involve evaluating correlation functions of the bath operators, which means the bath operators $f_{i}$ will always appear in pairs (e.g., $\langle f_{i}(\tau)f_{i}^{\dagger}(0)\rangle$).
-Because the bath fermions are non-interacting, it is straightforward to show that there is no fermionic sign problem in the expansions.
-This fact is precisely what allows to map the microscopic fermionic environment onto an effective bosonic one, as the two are in the same universality class.
+There is a final key to modeling this type of bath as a bosonic environment, which is a crucial property of our Hamiltonian in Eq. (\ref{eq:H_QP-1}).
+Any perturbative expansion (such as a self-energy calculation) for these environments involves evaluating correlation functions of the bath operators, meaning the operators $f_{i}$ will always appear in pairs (e.g., $\langle f_{i}(\tau)f_{i}^{\dagger}(0)\rangle$).
+Because the bath fermions are non-interacting, it is straightforward to show that the expansions are free of the fermionic sign problem.
+This lack of interaction is precisely what allows the microscopic fermionic environment to be mapped onto an effective bosonic one, as the two systems belong to the same universality class.

-Following the Caldeira-Leggett formalism\citep{caldeira1983quantum,leggett1987dynamics}, any complex bosonic environment can be modeled in linear response as an effective bath of harmonic oscillators.
+Following the Caldeira-Leggett formalism~\citep{caldeira1983quantum,leggett1987dynamics}, any complex bosonic environment can be modeled in linear response as an effective bath of harmonic oscillators.
 The noise power spectrum, $S(\omega)$, is the main experimental measure that characterizes the qubit environment.
 Via the fluctuation-dissipation theorem, this is related to the spectral density, $J\left(\omega\right)$, by

 In mesoscopic devices, like a Josephson junctions, the measured spectrum is indeed the $1/f$ noise, corresponding to the $s\to0$ limit.
 This \textquotedbl divergent\textquotedbl{} spectrum, $S(\omega)\propto1/\omega$, is an extreme case of a sub-Ohmic environment.